eikek/docspell/website/site/content/docs/install/docker.md

 There is a [docker-compose](https://docs.docker.com/compose/) setup available in the `/docker/docker-compose` folder.
-This setup is similiar to the example above, adding fulltext search and a PostgreSQL database by using just one command.
+This setup is similiar to the example above, but adding fulltext search and a PostgreSQL database by using just one command.
 It's only a few steps to get started.

 ### Start Docspell
 #### 1. Get the docker-compose files